HughIngram/Retail-App/notes.md

 - [x] handle long names in item layout
 - [x] show images of products in the list
 - [x] loading / error state for images
+-[x] fullscreen image
+    -[x] make the fragment fullscreen
+    -[x] Create image fragment
+    -[x] create new fragment with image displayed
+        * fragment
+        * nav graph
+        * pass data to fragment.
+Use SafeArgs
+    -[x] Close button
+-[x] Do not re-load list when going back from image fragment